Our History Has Been Corrupted

-- the part of Göbekli Tepe marked as “D” (fig. 8) and is oriented between Pole II and Pole I has been built during the shifting crust, and became obsolete after a few millenniums.
+- The part of Göbekli Tepe marked as “D” (fig. 8), that is oriented between Pole II and Pole I, has been built during the shifting crust and became obsolete after a few millennia.

-- none of the calenders are oriented to our current geographic North pole, because the site was not restored as a calender anymore around 70,000 years ago after “D” became obsolete.
+- None of the calendars are oriented to our current geographic North pole because the site was not restored as a calendar once more.
+This happened around 70,000 years ago after “D” became obsolete.

-- The older a structure, the less is left from it.
+- The older a structure, the less is left of it.
 A is the oldest, D is the youngest.

-There’s nothing in and around the site that’s pointing to an age of just 12,000 years.
-This age is nothing more than a wild guess in the dark, and based on unscientific methods.
+There is nothing in and around the site that is pointing to an age of only 12,000 years.
+This age is unsubstantiated by current academia and is based on unscientific methods.

-If you have to dig for ruins many feet below the current ground level, your alarm bells should go off.
-Check out the chronostratigraphy records of your region first to get an indication how the soil builds up over time.
+If you have to dig for ruins many feet below the current ground level, your alarm bells should already go off.
+Check out the chronostratigraphy records of your region to get an indication of how the soil builds up over time.

-If you have the opportunity to use a ground radar, work from rough to fine.
-You can scan the contours of the structure and find out how it is oriented in regard to our current geographic pole.
-If it relates to one of the ancient poles (which you can find on this website) and you find a similar match in the stratigraphy records, you’ve already a 1 to 10,000 hit they match up coincidentally.
-You’ve found its most probable age without stabbing a single spade in the ground.
+If you have the opportunity to use ground-penetrating radar, work from rough to fine.
+Scan the contours of the structure and find out how it is oriented in relation to our current geographic pole.
+If it relates to one of the ancient poles (which you can find on this website) and you find a similar match in the stratigraphy records, you have already a 1 to 10,000 hit they match up coincidentally.
+You have found its most probable age without placing a single spade in the ground.